 Fusarium head blight (FHB) is a fungal disease of cereal crops, recognized by premature bleaching and salmon-coloured fungal growth on the heads of crops it has infected.
 FHB reduces yields, decreases grain quality and may limit crop marketing opportunities.

 When FHB infects cereal crops, it can produce mycotoxins such as deoxynivalenol (DON), also commonly known as vomitoxin.
 As most importing countries have strict limits on DON levels, the presence of DON restricts the grain’s end uses and marketing potential.
 Shipments that exceed acceptable levels of DON could be rejected at tremendous cost to the industry and may impact Canada’s reputation as a producer of high-quality cereal grains.

 To help keep marketing options open for your harvested grain and maximize your return on investment, Keep it Clean recommends the following practices to manage FHB:

 - Plan Crop Rotations to Manage Fusarium.
 Fusarium can overwinter in crop stubble, so planning crop rotations that allow adequate time for residues to decompose before returning to cereal crops is crucial.
 Rotate away from cereal crops for at least one, and preferably two, years on fields that were recently affected by FHB.

 - Use a Combination of Best Management Practices to Control Fusarium.
-Using as many best management practices as possible provides the best chance to limit the severity of fusarium outbreaks.
+Using as many best management practices as possible provides the best chance to limit the spread and severity of fusarium outbreaks.
 Growing disease resistant varieties, applying fungicides and rotating crops may have the highest impact.